 Restrooms, kitchens, breakrooms, front office space, high-touch surfaces.

-Recent NIH studies indicates that hypochlorous acid can be used with a high degree of predictability for disinfecting against COVID-19 and HOCl fogging is the decontamination technique that best suits the needs of the dental clinic, with its ability to disinfect large areas by producing small, aerosolized particles to control noroviruses.
+Recent NIH studies indicates that hypochlorous can be used with a high degree of predictability for disinfecting against COVID-19 and HOCl atomizing is the decontamination technique that best suits the needs of the dental clinic, with its ability to disinfect large areas by producing small, aerosolized particles to control noroviruses.

-HOCl at concentrations ranging from 20 to 200 ppm, representing the likely chlorine concentration range achieved during fogging, always gave at least 3 log10 reductions of tested viruses both by viral infectivity and RNA assays.
-These findings indicate that HOCl applied as either a liquid or a fog at 20 to 200 ppm of available free chlorine (AFC) was effective to decontaminate the inert environmental surfaces tested when they carried noroviruses (NVs) and other viruses.
+HOCl at concentrations ranging from 20 to 200 ppm, representing the likely chlorine concentration range achieved during atomizing, always gave at least 3 log10 reductions of tested viruses both by viral infectivity and RNA assays.
+These findings indicate that HOCl applied as either a liquid or a mist at 20 to 200 ppm of available free chlorine (AFC) was effective to decontaminate the inert environmental surfaces tested when they carried noroviruses (NVs) and other viruses.

 We conclude that diluted solutions of HOCl, containing as little as 20 to 200 mg/liter free chorine, are effective for disinfection of surfaces contaminated with NVs.
-Furthermore, we conclude that the use of HOCl fogging is likely to be effective in disinfecting large areas to control NV presence and thereby prevent the spread as well as the recurrence of human NV infection from environmental surface exposures.
+Furthermore, we conclude that the use of HOCl atomizing is likely to be effective in disinfecting large areas to control NV presence and thereby prevent the spread as well as the recurrence of human NV infection from environmental surface exposures.

 A fourth NIH study found topical stabilized HOCl is ideal for wound care and scar management, conveying powerful microbicidal and antibiofilm properties, in addition to potency as a topical wound healing agent.
 It may offer physicians an alternative to other less desirable wound care measures.
 Natural HOCl is normally unstable; but through technology, it can be manufactured as a stable and effective topical antiseptic agent.